VIN-y/MissChanger/STL_Config_Instructions/README.md

 - Multi-material experiments show that the tool-changer will benefit from chamber temperature management.
 Lower chamber temperature will allow ABS to be combined with PLA/PETG.
 However, the result is mixed, as many ABS print came out poorly due to the lower chamber temperature.

-### v1.2 - Voron 2.4 300 compatibility and USB tool-heads
+### v1.2 - Polish hardware and revamp software

 * Remigrating the project back to FreeCAD.
 This is because Ondsel ran out of funding and shutdown.

 * USB tool-heads seems to be favoured by the community over CAN.
 Therefore, v1.2 will be making an effort to be compatible with USB controller boards.

-* Bug fixes and revamp software stack.
+* Voron 2.4 300 compatibility established, tested by `@psychosis5150`.

-* Update the design of the Nudge Mount, for broader compatibility.
+* Update the design of the Nudge Mount, for broader compatibility and increase durability.

+* Bug fixes and revamp software stack:

+  * Deprecate `multi-fan` to re-enable the ability to control the part cooling fan with the GUIs.

+  * Establish the structure of the software stack, to have a low barrier of entry while still allow customisation.

+  * Revamp the routine, to avoid firmware crashing or unsafe movement during pick-up.

+  * Fixed the bug where the gcode_z_offset not correctly clear out after tool-change.